 – GF, gf, G.F.
 (Gold Filled): A thin layer of gold wrapped around a much less valuable piece of base metal.
 The gold can make up as little as 5% of the item’s weight.

 – HGE, hge, H.G.E.
-(Heavy Gold Electroplated): This is an incredibly fine layer of gold fused to a base metal.
-It has a minimum thickness of 100 millionths of an inch—several times thinner than a human hair.
+(Heavy Gold Electroplated): An incredibly fine layer of gold fused to a base metal.
+It has a minimum thickness of 100 millionths of an inch—several times thinner than human hair.

 – GP, gp, G.P.
 (Gold Plated)/GEP, G.E.P.
 (Gold Electroplated): Like HGE, this is an extremely thin layer of gold with a minimum thickness of 7 millionths of an inch.

-– V (Vermeil): This is a layer of gold bonded to sterling silver with a minimum thickness of 100 millionths of an inch.
+– V (Vermeil): A layer of gold bonded to sterling silver with a minimum thickness of 100 millionths of an inch.
 The jeweler doesn’t need to stamp karat quality.

 Our Experts Are Here to Help